 This course explores the fundamental concepts of graphic design and visual communication.
 The basic concepts, principles and elements of design are reinforced through creative problem solving.
 Text and visual elements such as photos and illustrations are integrated to create appropriate and aesthetic solutions to print graphics problems.
 Students will investigate career options and begin portfolio development.

-125 TYPOGRAPHY 3 UNITS
+125 TYPOGRAPHY

-Prerequisite: GD 105, ART 120 with a grade of "C" or better
+Prerequisite: GD 105 or equivalent with a grade of "C" or better or "CR" Corequisite: None